niamhf575/soc225finalproject/README.md

 <p align="center">
 <img src=https://github.com/niamhf575/soc225finalproject/blob/master/crowding_boxplot.jpg alt="crowding boxplots" width="600"/>
 </p>
 Figure 1 shows boxplots of crowding percentage for each category in the NCHS Urban–Rural Classification scheme.
-1-4 are Metropolitan categories, while 5 & 6 are non-metropolitan.
+1-4 are Metropolitan categories, while 5 & 6 are non-metropolitan (CDC, 2017).
 Generally, the categories go from most urban (1) to most rural (6).
 The average percentage is between 1 and 3 for all groups, with more spread from the mean in groups 1, 5, and 6 than 2, 3, and 4.
 It seems that extremely urban or extremely rural areas have the most variation.
 Finally, all but group 4 are skewed, with a greater spread for data above the mean than data below.

 <p align="center">
   Figure 2